 2. How long to stay

 When the weather plays along, a long weekend (3-4 nights) is enough.
 With every extra night, you increase your chance for a clear sky.

 Tromsø is set in the middle of the Earth’s northern lights belt.
 You can even spot them in the city centre.
 But aurora borealis is a diva.
 She may or may not appear.

 For a perfect experience, book a tour with professional northern lights hunters, who take you to places where there is the best chance of seeing them.
 Sometimes, you even need to drive to the Finnish inland.
 Our tour with a guide from Arctic Explorers Norway was excellent.

 4. Check the weather

 The clearer the sky, the higher the odds of seeing the lights.
 However, there are exceptions, and sometimes aurora may appear in the middle of a cloudy sky.

 Check the weather radar on the website of the Norwegian Meteorological Institute to see the cloud movements.
 Another useful site is the Aurora Service.
-They continually update the kp index, a scale from 0 to 9, which reflects the probability of seeing the aurora in a designated region.
+They continually update the kp index (K-index or Kp), a scale from 0 to 9, which reflects the probability of seeing the aurora in a designated region.
 For Tromsø, the kp index of 1 – 3 is sufficient.